 Dona Ana County Detention Center (DACDC) in Las Cruces has been notorious for years, if not decades, for mismanagement, fiduciary deficiencies, and carceral abuses.
 On 16 October, a lawsuit brought by the American Civil Liberties Union (ACLU) on behalf of six detainees added to its notoriety.
 On that date, KTSM and KVIA/ABC, two El Paso television stations, posted reports on that lawsuit.
 On 20 October, I distributed my blog, “ICE-Like Abuses at Dona Ana County Detention Center Implicate County and Center Leaders,” to over 300 people and posted it for many more.

 I am unaware of any public response to the television reports.
 I received exactly one comment by a local citizen from my over three hundred readers, many of whom are local and state officials.
-During that time, local media—Las Cruces Sun-News, The Bulletin, KRWG, and KTAL—and our more prominent media commentators—Peter Goodman, Walt Rubel, Shaunna Pfeiffer, and Heath Haussamen—have ignored the story for two weeks (and counting).
+Since then, local media—Las Cruces Sun-News, The Bulletin, KRWG, and KTAL—and our more prominent media commentators—Peter Goodman, Walt Rubel, Shaunna Pfeiffer, and Heath Haussamen—have ignored the story for two weeks (and counting).

 In fairness, I have to consider that I am impatient about, not the tardiness of media coverage, but the lack of it altogether.
 In fairness, I can dismiss that consideration.
 The lawsuit claimed that the DACDC used detainees, some awaiting trial—that is, innocent unless and until convicted of an offense—, as guinea pigs for prisoner control exercises by violent and humiliating means.
 The two TV reports should have prompted front-page or first-lead stories and featured editorials in the local media.
 But, to paraphrase a line from the movie The Big Easy, this is Las Cruces, darling, and we have a certain way of not doing things here and not talking about not doing them.